-Airline disputes in Florida are primarily governed by federal regulations; however, there are specific legal avenues available at the state level for resolving both passenger and commercial airline issues.
-While federal law plays a dominant role, Florida residents still have options when disputes arise.
+Airline disputes in Florida are primarily governed by federal regulations, but there are also specific legal avenues at the state level for addressing both passenger and commercial airline issues.
+Attorney Eliot Dempsey and the Dempsey Law Firm assist Florida residents in navigating these disputes, helping them understand their rights and pursue resolution even when federal law plays a dominant role.

 For consumer and passenger disputes—such as flight cancellations, lost or damaged baggage, delayed refunds, or unfair boarding practices—passengers generally have several paths for recourse.
 The first step is often to pursue resolution directly with the airline.
 Airlines are required to provide information on how passengers can file complaints internally, and major carriers operating in Florida, including American Airlines, Spirit, and JetBlue, typically require customers to attempt internal resolution before escalating the matter.